IBION-TEC

 TU :

 The second year (M2) is dedicated to organizing the annual BIOTRACE conference, which focuses on communication and collaboration with the professional community.
-The M2 year culminates in the completion of an innovative project: students have two weeks to conduct experiments aimed at demonstrating a proof of concept or feasibility.
-The six-month internship provides professional experience aligned with the student’s career goals.
+The M2 year culminates in the completion of an innovative project: students have two weeks to conduct experiments leading to a proof of concept or feasibility study.
+The 6-month internship provides professional experience aligned with the student’s career goals.

 Semester 1